proxima-one/stream-client-go/readme.md

 This library is a Golang client for Proxima Stream Registry and Proxima StreamDB.

 ## Stream Registry Client
-Implements all methods of the Proxima Streams API that is also available at https://streams.api.proxima.one.
+Wraps all methods of the Proxima Streams API that is also available at https://streams.api.proxima.one.

 ```go
 streamRegistryClient := proximaclient.NewStreamRegistryClient(proximaclient.StreamRegistryClientOptions{